-Casting is often fending off competition from powder metallurgy, but there are also a few occasions when it butts heads with rolling.
+Casting mostly competes with powder metallurgy, but there are a few occasions when it competes with roll forming.

 From an efficiency standpoint, casting isn’t good for high-volume batches.
-From a quality standpoint, it produces parts with high porosity — which, depending on your application, could be a big no-no.
+From a quality standpoint, it produces parts with high porosity, which depending on your application, could be a no-go.

 Here are the applications where casting does become viable:

 Roll Forming Vs. Forging

 The heat involved in forging results in extremely hard components.
 Sometimes this is a good thing; other times it’s a recipe for failure.
 High hardness is great for parts that need to resist denting and scratching.
 But with hardness comes brittleness – high-hardness components have low impact resistance, making them a danger for some transportation projects.